• Skip to primary navigation

 • Cover the scones in plastic wrap and freeze for about 30 minutes.

-• While it is int he freezer, preheat your oven to 425 degrees F and line a baking sheet with parchment paper.
+• While it is int he freezer, preheat your oven to 425 F and line a baking sheet with parchment paper.

 • Remove the scones and place on the parchment paper.